 If a parent has any concerns they should contact their child's Named Person/Head Teacher in the first instance, Louise.Taylor@highland.gov.uk.
-Parents of nursery children may wish to contact the head teacher or the Health Visitor team Tel: 01349 781410.
+Parents of nursery children may wish to contact the head teacher or their Named Person/Health Visitor Tel: 01349 781410.